krestfield/docs/certdog/post-Installation.md

 When a user creates a certificate using the DN Request option, certdog generates the CSR (Certificate Signing Request) and keys on behalf of the user

-Certdog can not retain these keys - in which case the user must download the issued certificate immediately as a PKCS#12
+By default certdog does not store these keys - in which case the user must download the issued certificate immediately as a PKCS#12

-Or certdog can securely store the keys for a period, allowing the user to download the certificate and keys in  PKCS#12/PFX, JKS or PEM formats.
-After the prescribed time the keys will be deleted
+However, certdog can securely store the keys for any period, allowing the user to download the certificate and keys in  PKCS#12/PFX, JKS or PEM formats for a time after generation.
+After the prescribed time period, the keys will be deleted

 For example, you could give users an hour during which they may return to the system and download their issued keys/certificates